Construction of the frequency response based on experimental data

 Iv = 1:length(Fv); # Вектор индексов

-Let's also look at the smoothed spectrum - create an elliptic filter:
+Let's also look at the smoothed spectrum – let's create an elliptical filter.:

 using DSP